jeffrubow/meals/README.md

 # meals
-A wordpress child plugin for managing a family meal schedule
+A wordpress child plugin for managing a family meal schedule.

+Also I made this line at home.